News Releases @ TCC

 TCC SELECTED AS FIRST REGIONAL RED HAT ACADEMY

-New certification is key to workforce development and business advancement
+New certification is key to Workforce Solutions and business advancement

 HAMPTON ROADS, Va. – (July 8, 2004)